Tem love poem

 Mèdê solim kèdêzia blê!

-Tem language
+Kotokoli language

-The Kotokoli language (Tem, Cotocoli, Kotocoli, Temba, Tembe, Tim, Timu), is a gur language spoken by about 400,000 people in 4 countries, Burkina Faso, Togo, Ghana and Benin.
-The Kotokoli literature, as one might expect, is rich in orality, and some stories that cross the generations have been collected and printed.
-If in these tales one finds of course nature, universe, fauna and flora, we must note that some denote a true bawdiness.
+The Kotokoli love poem (Tem, Cotocoli, Kotocoli, Temba, Tembe, Tim, Timu), in a gur language spoken by about 400,000 people in 4 countries, Burkina Faso, Togo, Ghana and Benin.

 Tem people